energyinpython/TDDE/README.md

 # TDDE
-The Temporal Digital Entrepreneurship index (TDDE)
+The Temporal Dynamics of Digital Entrepreneurship index (TDDE)